 {% endif %}

-Thus, you can display different styles or messages for each status.
+This way, you can display different styles or hints for each status.

-Q3: Why is the page still showing 'Under Review' when my content status is clearly 'Approved'?A3: This could be due to several reasons:
+Q3: My content status is clearly 'Approved', why is it still showing 'Under Review' on the page?A3: This could be due to several reasons:

-1. The background has not been saved or updated:Make sure you have clicked save after modifying the content status in the AnQiCMS backend, and the data has been successfully updated to the database.
+- The background has not been saved or updated:Make sure you have clicked save in the AnQiCMS background after modifying the content status, and the data has been successfully updated to the database.